• Skip to primary navigation

 How to Use The Asiago Sauce

 This sauce is the anchor for several "real food" meals.
+If you’ve already tried my creamy sauces, this one sits right between a classic blush sauce and a richer cheese sauce in terms of flavor and texture.
 Here is how you can pair it with other recipes on the site-

 • The Ultimate Comfort Pasta: Stir this sauce into Fresh Homemade Pasta and top it with Cheesy Meatballs.
 The salty punch of the Asiago cuts through the richness of the meatballs for a restaurant-quality dinner.